Infinity-operads and Day convolution in Goodwillie calculus

 \subsection{Technical background}

-We use $\infty$-categories, also known as quasicategories, as our basic model for $(\infty,1)$-categories, yet very little technical knowledge of this theory is required in sections 1-3 of the paper.
-Our two main results about Goodwillie calculus depend only on basic homotopy theory such as, for example, properties of homotopy limits and colimits.
+We use $\infty$-categories, or quasi-categories, as our basic model for $(\infty,1)$-categories, yet very little technical knowledge of this theory is required in sections 1-3 of the paper.
+Our two main results about Goodwillie calculus depend only on basic homotopy theory such as properties of homotopy limits and colimits.
 These results could be stated, and proved, in more-or-less exactly the same way in the context of simplicial model categories instead.

-In sections~\ref{sec:operad} and \ref{sec:bimodule}, the theory of $\infty$-categories developed by Lurie plays a much more concerted role.
-We rely heavily on \cite{lurie:2009} and \cite{lurie:2017} as references, though we do recall the basic principles of the theory of $\infty$-operads of \cite{lurie:2017}, as we need them.
+In later sections, the theory of $\infty$-categories, and in particular that of $\infty$-operads, as developed by Lurie, plays a much more concerted role.
+We rely heavily on \cite{lurie:2009} and \cite{lurie:2017} as references, though we do recall the basic principles of the theory of $\infty$-operads in Section~\ref{sec:operad}.
+We require two particularly technical constructions on symmetric monoidal $\infty$-categories: the Day convolution structure of~\cite[2.2.6]{lurie:2017}; and the opposite monoidal $\infty$-category construction due to Barwick-Glasman-Nardin~\cite{barwick/glasman/nardin:2018}.

 For the initial development of Goodwillie calculus in the context of $\infty$-categories, we rely on \cite[Ch.
 6]{lurie:2017}, though the reader will not need any of the technical details of that work.